Latest update: July 2021

 Capelin was found to be the dominant food in southwest and central-west Greenland, with crustaceans, specially euphausids and amphipods, as other important food items, especially for young seals (Sergeant 1991).
 In north and northwest Greenland, polar cod was seen to be the dominant food species, with Arctic cod (Arctogadus glacialis) also taken, together with pelagic euphausiids and amphipods (Parathemisto spp.)

-In southwest Greenland a large variety of fishes, including large benthic species such as gadoids and flatfish, were taken, as well as prawns (Pandalus borealis) and squid (Gonatus fabricii) (Sergeant 1991).
+In southwest Greenland a large variety of fish, including large benthic species such as gadoids and flatfish were taken, as well as prawns (Pandalus borealis) and squid (Gonatus fabricii) (Sergeant 1991).

 Off Newfoundland, harp seals eat capelin and Arctic cod, and off Labrador they eat Arctic cod and Atlantic herring (Clupea harengus).
 In the Gulf of St Lawrence, harp seals consume capelin, herring, Atlantic cod, Arctic cod and redfish (Sebastes sp.)
 (Kovacs 2015).

 In the southern portions of the harp seal’s range, sharks and killer whales are the dominant predators, while in Arctic locations polar bears are probably the greatest threat (Kovacs and Lydersen 2016).
-Off the Labrador coast and in Davis Strait harp seals have been found to be an important component in the diet of polar bears (DFO 2016b).
-The stomach contents of killer whales caught in southeast Greenland indicate that harp seal pups of the year are an important part of their diet (ICES 2013).
+Off the Labrador coast and in Davis Strait, harp seals have been found to be an important component in the diet of polar bears.
+The stomach contents of killer whales caught in southeast Greenland indicate that harp seal pups are an important part of their diet (ICES 2013).

 Harp seals may be a vector of the codworm /sealworm (Pseudoterranova decipiens), a parasitic nematode found in groundfish for which seals are the final host.
 This worm, while not a health hazard to humans, does result in economic losses to some commercial fisheries, as it must be removed during processing.
 However, grey seals, not harp seals, appear to be the major source of this parasite (DFO 2016b).

-Harp seals are very dependent on pack ice, which they use to haul out on, to give birth and nurse their young, and to moult.
-They rarely haul out on land (Hammill and Stenson 2014).
+Harp seals are very dependent on pack ice, which they use to haul out, to give birth and nurse their young, and to moult.
+Harp seals rarely haul out on land (Hammill and Stenson 2014).
 The ice chosen by females at the beginning of the pupping season is crucial because the mobility of the newborn pup is very restricted.
 Harp seal pups need ice that is stable for a long enough time for them to develop their insulating blubber layer and to rest.

 Harp seals are relatively shallow divers when they are near the pack ice.
-Seals satellite-tagged in the Greenland Sea stayed close to the edge of the pack ice during the spring moult, usually diving to less than 100 m, but in July moved into the Barents Sea where they dove to depths of 400m, with one tagged seal diving to 568m (Folkow et al. 2004).
+Seals satellite-tagged in the Greenland Sea stayed close to the edge of the pack ice during the spring moult, usually diving to less than 100 m.
+However in July they moved into the Barents Sea where they dove to depths of 400m, with one tagged seal diving to 568m (Folkow et al. 2004).

-Harp seals undertake an annual cycle of feeding, reproduction, and migrations, and can cover very large distances in short periods of time.
+Harp seals undertake an annual cycle of feeding, reproduction, and migration.
+They can cover very large distances in short periods of time.
 One tagged female travelled a distance of more than 12,000 km in 298 tracking days, amounting to a daily swimming distance of around 40 km (Folkow et al. 2004).

 Harp seals begin the return trip to their breeding grounds in late autumn as the pack ice develops, making their round-trip migration in some cases more than 5,000 km (Lavigne and Kovacs 1988).
 Studies of tagged seals have shown that they have a high degree of site fidelity to their original breeding and moulting areas (Frie et al. 2003).

-The Northeast Atlantic and White Sea groups also migrate northward in the spring and mix in the Barents Sea (Andrianov 2014, Folkow et al. 2004), reaching at least to Franz Joseph Land and Svalbard.
-Depending on ice conditions, some Harp seals may range up to between 82° and 85° north (Kovacs 2015).
-Around Svalbard, they are most commonly encountered during the summer on the north and east coasts of Spitsbergen, but they also may be found in Svalbard’s fjords during the spring and autumn.
+The Northeast Atlantic (Greenland Sea) and Barents Sea/White Sea groups also migrate northward in the spring and mix in the Barents Sea (Andrianov 2014, Folkow et al. 2004), reaching at least to Franz Joseph Land and Svalbard.
+Depending on ice conditions, some harp seals may range up to between 82° and 85° north (Kovacs 2015).
+Around Svalbard, they are most commonly encountered during the summer on the north and east coasts of Spitsbergen.
+However, they may also be found in Svalbard’s fjords during the spring and autumn.
 Their range varies from year to year depending on ice conditions (Kovacs and Lydersen 2016).
-They remain in the Barents Sea until late autumn, when the Northeast seals return to the waters off the coast of east Greenland and the White Sea stock returns to the White Sea.
+Harp seals remain in the Barents Sea until late autumn, when the seals from the Northeast Atlantic return to the waters off the coast of East Greenland and the White Sea stock returns to the White Sea.